 - Eva Dress – 1944 dinner dress with jacket

 - Vintage Vogue – Cocktail dress in satin.
 You can lengthen it for a long evening gown style

 1940s Style Formal Dresses

 Prom season each year brings vintage lovin’ gals out shopping for a 1940s vintage or vintage inspired prom dress.
 Other than big puffy ballgowns that look more ’50s than ’40s to me, the selection is a bit limited.
 Most ’40s formal dresses had sleeves, while most modern gowns are sleeveless.
 Often, the best 1940s prom dress selection is either grouped with “modest” prom dresses or with “mother of the bride” formal dresses.
-As I am browsing for new gowns to add to the 1940s formal/prom dress shopping page, I find myself adding the same ones to the 1910/Titanic era shopping page.
-The reason goes back to the Victorian style being an inspiration to ’40s gowns.
-The crossover between these two eras is very similar.

 For semi-casual affairs and cocktail parties, the short cocktail dress is much more affordable and easier to find.
 I look for black or dark colored knee length dresses with a slender fit (not tight) in rich fabrics like taffeta, velvet, or heavy cotton blends.
 Sleeves are a must in any length.
 Modesty up top is also critical.

 See some ’40s outfits I have put together here, including cocktail and formal dresses.